brontosaurusrex/brontosaurusrex.github.io/README.md

 # brontosaurusrex.github.io

-some guides could be here.
+My blog will be here.